kyma-project/busola/docs/extensibility/display-widgets.md

 #### Widget-specific parameters

 - **placeholder** - an optional property to change the default empty text placeholder `-` with a custom string.
-  If the translation section has a translation entry with the ID that is the same as the **placeholder** string, the translation is used.
+  If the `translations` section has a translation entry with the ID that is the same as the **placeholder** string, the translation is used.
 - **highlights** - an optional map of highlight rules.
 Key refers to the type of highlight, while the rule can just be a plain array of values or a string containing a jsonata rule.
 Allowed keys are `informative` `positive`, `negative` and `critical`.

 #### Default highlight rules